-Combining Remote Sensing & GIS technology is the future of risk management in agribusiness
+Combining Remote Sensing & Online GIS Technology is the Future of Risk Management in Agribusiness

-Use of GIS for risk management in agriculture as well as improving data visualization and decision-making process with the help of maps is becoming a standard for agencies, insurance companies and businesses around the world.
-Digital maps can display spatial correlations and patterns that are difficult to see in spreadsheet-based reports.
-Moreover, web-based GIS solution can be an incredible tool for collaboration between stakeholders in farm risk management, namely insurance providers, farmers and governmental agencies.
+Using GIS as risk management and decision-making tool, with the help of data visualisation and maps, is becoming a necessity and standard for numerous agencies, insurance companies and businesses around the world.
+Digital maps can display spatial correlations and patterns that are difficult to detect in spreadsheet-based reports.
+Furthermore, online GIS solutions are recognized as a go-to solution for collaboration and communication between stakeholders in farm risk management, namely insurance providers, farmers and governmental agencies.

-We bring you a use case about agricultural risk management strategies where the insurance company used airborne multi-spectral imagery to evaluate the impact hail damage on corn for the purpose of insurance claim assessment.
+We bring you a use case regarding agricultural risk management strategies where the insurance company used airborne multi-spectral imagery to evaluate the impact hail damage on corn for the purpose of insurance claim assessment.

 Insurance Settlement Goals and Challenges

 The insurance company used drone generated NDVI map to have an overview of the hail damage in corn.
 This was a pilot project designed for improving their agriculture risk assessment process.
 They needed a solution for field inspection, data sharing and collaboration between the parties involved in an insurance claim case.

-Their primary goal was to create a solution combining Remote sensing technology with related ancillary data collection within GIS to gain an advanced and accurate tool for assisting with crop hail insurance settlements in minimal time and without conflict, while keeping expenses low.
-The challenge was in finding the best way for sharing large raster datasets with farmers without experience in GIS, together with improving the collaboration process so that settlements could be done more efficiently.
+Their primary goal was to create a solution combining Remote Sensing Technology with related ancillary data collection within GIS to gain an advanced and accurate tool for assisting with crop hail insurance settlements in minimal time and without conflict, while keeping expenses low.
+The challenge was in finding the best way for sharing large raster datasets with farmers who had no previous experience in GIS.
+The insurance company also needed to improve the collaboration process so that settlements could be accomplished more efficiently.

 A few days after the hail, the insurance company used drones to create an overview of the cornfield crop damage.
 The area of 660 acres was mapped using MaVinci Sirius Pro unmanned vehicle.
 758 images were generated by UAV, using RTK GPS positioning system and near-infrared sensor imagery.
 The results of drone image processing were orthomosaic, NDVI_rainbow, NDVI_heat and NDVI_gray images.